rmaspoch/face-recognition-hog/README.md

 ## Capturing user images
 Open the 01_headshots.py file and change the variable "name" to the name of the user.
 Create a folder under "datasets" with the same name.
-Run the 01_headshots.py file and click the Space key to take a photo.
+Run the 01_headshots.py file and press space to take a photo.
 Take about 10 photos of each user.

 ## Training the face recognition model
 Run the 02_train_model.py file.